itsobi/spotify-app/README.md

 ## Quick Start

-- Download zip file or clone the repository on your local machine, and open it up in your text editor.
+- Download zip file or clone the repository on your local machine, and open it up in your code editor.

 - In the terminal, run `npm install` to install all libraries allowing you to make request to Spotify API.